MichelNivard/gptstudio/README.md

 OPENAI_API_KEY="<APIKEY>"
 ```

+> [!WARNING]
-**Caution:** If you’re using version control systems like GitHub or
+> If you’re using version control systems like GitHub or GitLab,
-GitLab, remember to include .Renviron in your .gitignore file to prevent
+> remember to include .Renviron in your .gitignore file
-exposing your API key!
+> to prevent exposing your API key!

+> [!IMPORTANT]
-**Important Note:** OpenAI API will not function without valid payment
+> OpenAI API will not function without valid payment
-details entered into your OpenAI account.
-This is a restriction imposed
+> details entered into your OpenAI account.
-by OpenAI and is unrelated to this package.
+> This is a restriction imposed by OpenAI and is unrelated to this package.

 ### Alternative AI Service Providers